efdevcon/DIPs/DIPs/DIP-3.md

 Post-event, it would be amazing to learn about attendees' travel booking experience, if possible, but it is optional.

+What's great is that we don't need to build anything from scratch, we'll just modify our existing Glider components.

 ## Operational Requirements & Ownership

 ### 1. What actions are required to implement the proposal at Devcon?